Oufan75/rdkit_vina/README.md

 # rdkit_vina
-Docker image that supports coversion from SMILES to pdbqt and docking with AutodockVina
+Scripts for coversion from SMILES to pdbqt and docking with Smina (based off AutodockVina)

 ## Setup
 To build the image locally, run